Umesh-Choudhari/ObjectARX/Ex3/README.md

    - Prints a message to the AutoCAD command line, indicating that the application has been loaded.

 3. **Register New Modal Command:**
-   - Registers a new modal command named "MYCOMMAND" in the "MyGroup" group.
+   - Registers a new modal command named "AddCommand" in the "MyGroup" group.
-   - Associates the command with the `AddCommand` function in the `CExercise3App` class.
+   - Associates the command with the `addCommand` function in the `CExercise3App` class.

-## Custom Command - MyCommand
+## Custom Command - AddCommand

-The `AddCommand` function defines the behavior of the custom command "MYCOMMAND."
-When executed, it prints the message "Hello ROHIT in the World of AutoCAD" to the AutoCAD command line.
+The `AddCommand` function defines the behavior of the custom command "AddCommand."
+When executed, it prints the message "Welcome in the World of AutoCAD" to the AutoCAD command line.

 ## Unload